John G. Crommelin: Political activity

 Although he was widely praised and credited for his courage in speaking out for his views and for his previous distinguished combat career, Crommelin's reputation suffered from his later political involvement.
-He was an open and unapologetic racist, segregationist and anti-Semite even when such sentiments were becoming less fashionable in Alabama.
+He was an open and unapologetic racist, segregationist and antisemite even when such sentiments were becoming less fashionable in Alabama.
+Crommelin accused Jews of being the enemy of white Christians and blamed them for empowering the civil rights movement.
+Following the Hebrew Benevolent Congregation Temple bombing, Crommelin organized a legal defense fund for the accused bombers and claimed that Jews had blown up the synagogue in order to gain sympathy.

 Crommelin generally finished last or second-last in any election.
-He was nominated for Vice President in 1960 by the minor, far-right, white supremacist National States' Rights Party (not to be confused with the slightly more moderate States' Rights Democratic Party of 1948), as the running mate of Orval Faubus, the Governor of Arkansas.
+He was nominated for Vice President in 1960 by the minor, far-right, white supremacist National States' Rights Party (not to be confused with the more moderate States' Rights Democratic Party of 1948), as the running mate of Orval Faubus, the Governor of Arkansas.
+Faubus denounced the NSRP in 1961 for having described the Eichmann trial as a "giant propaganda hoax."